Michigan State University: Undergraduate

 Michigan State offers a rolling admissions system, with an early admission deadline in October, and does not offer an early decision plan.
-The 2022 annual ranking of U.S. News & World Report categorizes MSU as " more selective."
-For the Class of 2025 (enrolled fall 2021), Michigan State received 50,630 applications and accepted 42,150 (83.3%).
-Of those accepted, 9,225 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 21.9%.
-MSU's freshman retention rate is 92%, with 81.5% going on to graduate within six years.
+The 2022 annual ranking of U.S. News & World Report categorized MSU as "more selective".
+For freshmen enrolling in fall 2024, Michigan State received 62,138 applications and accepted 52,690 (84.8%).
+Of those accepted, 9,625 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 18.3%.
+MSU's freshman retention rate is 91.4%, with 82.52% going on to graduate within six years.

-The university started test-optional admissions with the Fall 2021 incoming class in response to the COVID-19 pandemic and has extended this through Fall 2025.
-Of the 48% of enrolled freshmen in 2021 who submitted SAT scores; the middle 50 percent Composite scores were 1110-1310.
-Of the 16% of the incoming freshman class who submitted ACT scores; the middle 50 percent Composite score was between 23 and 29.
+The university started test-optional admissions with the fall 2021 incoming class in response to the COVID-19 pandemic and has extended this through fall 2025.
+Of the 51% of enrolled freshmen in 2023 who submitted SAT scores; the middle 50 percent Composite scores were 1110–1320.
+Of the 14% of the incoming freshman class who submitted ACT scores; the middle 50 percent Composite score was between 24 and 30.

-The university has seen steady increases to its applicant pool in recent decades, and the number of applications has more than doubled since the Class of 2007 received 24,436 applications.
+The university has seen steady increases to its applicant pool in recent decades, and the number of applications has more than doubled since the class of 2007 received 24,436 applications.
 Michigan state law does not require the state's public universities to reserve their spaces for Michigan residents.
-In practice, a majority of the applicant pool is Michigander.

 Together with Michigan Technological University, Wayne State University, Kalamazoo College, Hillsdale College, Calvin University, and Hope College, Michigan State is one of the seven college-sponsors of the National Merit Scholarship Program in the state.
 The university sponsored 30 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 38 first-year students were National Merit Scholars.